psudo-dev/github-discord-notification/README.md

 Since I'm a first timer when it comes to Cloudflare Workers, GitHub and Discord Webhooks, there sure was a lot of learning involved in this project.
 Most of it came down to the authentication and authorization process (for the webhook but also for the GitHub API), which was a bit overwhelming, and understanding in details the GitHub Webhook events and payloads and how to format them into a Discord message.

-The most annoying part was deciding which GitHub events and informations were relevant, what events could only be triggered by other users, and deciding how to design and format the Discord messages for each event, `action` and `state`.
+The most annoying part was deciding which GitHub events and informations were relevant, what events could only be triggered by other users, and deciding how to design and format the Discord messages for each `event`, `action` and `state`.
 I had to constantly check and update the specsheet I created while keeping all the documentations opened to crosscheck something I might have missed.

 Getting the Discord messages to look right in terms of content and formatting almost drove me crazy, a lot of trial and error, tons of testing.
 I thank a lot the existence of [Discohook](https://discohook.app) because it helped me a lot to prototype the Discord messages and better understand the Discord Webhook payload.